 - Work on other debts.
 If you have high-interest debts, opting for a low monthly payment so you can prioritize these can help your finances.

 - Refinance when you can.
-You can save on your loan by refinancing once you have the monthly cash flow to afford a shorter term.
+You can save on your car loan by refinancing once you have the monthly cash flow to afford a shorter term.

 - Choose a less expensive car.
 You could lower your monthly payments with a less expensive car without borrowing for over 72 months.

 - Opt for a lease.
 Leasing a car comes with the benefit of lower monthly repayments without the high interest rates and risk of going upside down.
+See our guide for leasing vs buying a car here.

 - Shop used cars.
 Buying used might give you more bang for your buck since it likely costs less and won’t depreciate as dramatically over time.